ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-bluetooth.md

 {: .alert .alert-warning}

 *   {: tab="Android"}{% include icon.html type="info" %}
-    These instructions were written using Android 4.1.2 but should work for other versions as well.
+    These instructions were written using Android 4.1.2 but they should work for other versions as well.
     {: .alert .alert-info}

     1. On the EV3, first verify that Bluetooth is powered on.
 In brickman, open the *Wireless and Networks* menu and select *Bluetooth*.
 Make sure the *Powered* checkbox is checked.
 The Bluetooth icon next to the battery in the status bar also indicates that Bluetooth is powered on.
-Also make sure the *Visible* box is checked to make the EV3 discoverable.
+Furthermore, make sure the *Visible* box is checked to make the EV3 discoverable.

         {% include screenshot.html source="/images/brickman/bluetooth-powered-visible-no-devices.png" %}